charliecalvert/CloudNotes/Assignments/GitNewRepo.md

 	isit320_lastname-year

-For instance, your repository might have a name like this, depending on the class you are in:
+For instance, your repository might have a name like this, depending on the class you are in and the current year:

 ```
 prog219_calvert-2015